racker/rackspace-monitoring-poller/README.md

 ## Locate or create a monitoring token

-In order for your poller instance to authenticate against your Rackspace Monitoring account you will either need to obtain an existing token from your account or a create a new one. _The later is a good practice in order to delineate the authentication of your private zone pollers independent of your on-node agents._
+In order for your poller instance to authenticate against your Rackspace Monitoring account you will either need to obtain an existing token from your account or create a new one. _The latter is a good practice in order to delineate the authentication of your private zone pollers independent of your on-node agents._

-**NOTE:** the token is traditionally referred to as an **agent** token, but the concept is interchaneable with **monitoring** tokens.
+**NOTE:** the token is traditionally referred to as an **agent** token, but the concept is interchangeable with **monitoring** tokens.

 You can [list existing tokens](https://developer.rackspace.com/docs/rackspace-monitoring/v1/api-reference/agent-token-operations/#list-agent-tokens) by invoking: